Super for the self-employed and freelancers

 The easiest way to make after-tax contributions is BPAY® through your bank account.
 You can set up a regular payment or make a one-off payment.
 You can find your unique BPAY® details – biller code and reference number – on your Media Super member card or digital card, or by logging into your online account and heading to the 'personal details' page.

-If you are a making a one-off contribution to your Media Super account, you can mail us a cheque along with a completed Voluntary contribution form.
+If you are a making a one-off contribution to your Media Super account, you can mail us a cheque along with a completed contribution form.

 Being self-employed or freelance already comes with a range of challenges; but with Media Super, being worried about insurance isn't one of them.